-Facebook revenue beats estimates, discloses U.S. FTC antitrust probe
+Facebook warns of costly privacy changes, discloses another U.S. probe

 Facebook also acknowledged in a statement the U.S. Justice Department’s announcement on Tuesday of an “antitrust review of market-leading online platforms.”

-Facebook reported 2.7 billion monthly users and 2.1 billion daily users across Facebook, Messenger, Instagram and WhatsApp, both figures about same as last quarter.
+For the second quarter, Facebook reported 2.7 billion monthly users and 2.1 billion daily users across Facebook, Messenger, Instagram and WhatsApp, both figures about same as last quarter.

-Revenue rose to $16.9 billion from $13.2 billion a year ago, beating analysts’ average estimate of $16.5 billion, according to IBES data from Refinitiv.
+Quarterly revenue rose to $16.9 billion from $13.2 billion a year ago, beating analysts’ average estimate of $16.5 billion, according to IBES data from Refinitiv.

-“Global scrutiny on Facebook’s business practices have had little impact on the business in recent quarters as revenue deceleration has been less than expected,” Stifel analyst Scott Devitt said to investors this week.
+“News regarding FTC and data privacy, along with antitrust investigations and additional headline risks [are] likely to continue to hang over the stock, but it looks like the platform still remains a very popular destination for the users,” Morningstar analyst Ali Mogharabi said in an email to Reuters.

 Facebook has faced questions for the past three years from regulators and users worldwide over how a service designed to share news and events with friends and family has become a platform for spreading misinformation about politics, health and other subjects.
 A series of data breaches has prompted investigations in several countries.